 Job Scheduling.
 We evaluated how to take advantage of heterogeneous migration via scheduling.
 Without heterogeneous migration, the scheduler must partition jobs between different architectures and jobs cannot move between machines.
-There exists a large body of work on scheduling for heterogeneous processors and servers; most of this work focuses on single-ISA heterogeneity (e.g., [48]).
-We developed scheduling heuristics that assign and migrate jobs while using a minimal amount of information from each machine (CPU load), leaving the exploration of further policies on a larger scale (heterogeneous-ISA clusters) as future work.
-One important observation is that in heterogeneous multi-core processors, unbalanced thread scheduling can provide significant energy savings [23].
+There exists a large body of work on scheduling for heterogeneous processors and servers; most of this work focuses on single-ISA heterogeneity (e.g., [46]).
+We developed scheduling heuristics that assign and migrate jobs while using a minimal amount of information from each machine (CPU load), leaving the exploration of further policies on a larger scale heterogeneous-ISA clusters as future work.
+One important observation is that in heterogeneous multi-core processors, unbalanced thread scheduling can provide significant energy savings [21].
 With that in mind, we designed two dynamic policies which assign and dynamically migrate applications between servers.
 The first policy balances the number of threads on the x86 and on the ARM machine; the second keeps the number of threads unbalanced on the x86 and on the ARM machines, such that the x86 machine runs more threads than the ARM machine.
 We compare these two dynamic policies to the following static policies which cannot migrate applications, and thus cannot change scheduling decisions after assigning threads to servers: balancing the number of threads on two identical x86 processors; balancing the number of threads on an x86 and an ARM processor; and unbalancing the number of threads on an x86 and an ARM processor, such that the x86 processor runs more threads than the ARM processor.
+An external machine was used to drive scheduling decisions, in addition to collecting execution time and power (note that these measurements and statistics are collected in the kernel itself and queried by the external machine).

 Migrating Competitors.
-There are few projects that support heterogeneous-ISA migration and that have source code available [31, 30, 29].
-At the time of writing we were able to use PadMig [29] on our architecture.
+There are few projects that support heterogeneous-ISA migration and that have source code available [27-29].
+At the time of writing we were able to use PadMig [27] on our setup.
 PadMig is based on Java and is written in Java.
-It exploits Java reflection to serialize and de-serialize an application's objects during migration.
+It exploits Java reflection to serialize and deserialize an application's objects during migration.
 Thus, we compared migration using a managed language versus our prototype which migrates at the native code level.